 These caramel popcorn balls are adapted from my microwave caramel popcorn recipe and taste SO delicious!
 They’re covered in a sweet, gooey caramel sauce and are perfectly chewy and crunchy.

 The best thing about them is that they are SO simple to make and will take only about 15 minutes from start to finish.
 You don’t even need to turn on the stove and pull out the candy thermometer.
 Easy peasy!

 Kids of all ages (even adults) love popcorn balls.
 These would make the perfect treat for any fall or Halloween party!
-You could even add in some extras like M&M’s, candy corn, chopped nuts or sprinkles.
+You could add extras like M&M’s, candy corn, chopped nuts, or sprinkles.
 So fun!

 Reasons to Love Them

 - Made in the microwave.
-No stove or oven required!
+No stove or oven is required!
 Only the microwave is used.

 - Ready in 15 minutes.
 Your popcorn balls will be ready in 15 minutes from start to finish.

 - Kid and adult approved.
-This is a fun treat for ALL ages – everyone always love them!
+This is a fun treat for ALL ages – everyone always loves them!